 Assassin’s Creed has taken one of the most daring steps with Origins and it has paid off.
 It was a fabulous game with Odyssey being a spit shine over the already good game mechanics.

 This doesn’t mean Odyssey is old wine new bottle.
-The intricacy of RPG mechanics going a level deeper than before make for a more engaging experience while not over burdening players with hardcore RPG elements like Witcher 3.
-The choice-based conversations will have a deeper impact on the game as whole according to Ubisoft but that we’ll see in the full review.
+The intricacy of RPG mechanics going a level deeper than before make for a more engaging experience while not overburdening players with hardcore RPG elements like Witcher 3.
+The choice-based conversations have a great impact but in some places, it needs a bit polishing.

 The most amazing thing about the game is the fact that there is so much content here that you’ll always feel your money’s worth.
 It’s hard to find games in 2018 that deliver more content than asked for and coming from Ubisoft, it feels even more surprising.
 That said, there are a few microtransactions that lurk in the game and when the grind gets going, you could be tempted to buy an XP boost.
 We think that something like this shouldn’t have been there and microtransactions in a single player game is a no-no.

 Don’t worry though, you can complete the game without dropping a single dime and if you’re a completionist then this is a must-have game.
 Odyssey somehow feels like a package with best of Assassin’s Creed in a new RPG light and this time Ubisoft is not afraid to experiment and try new things to improve the game.
 We like that a lot.